thlorenz/browserify-shim/README.md

       alias: 'backbone.stickit'
     , path: './js/vendor/backbone.stickit.js'
     , exports: null
-      // here we are declaring the dependencies and under what name/symbol they are expected to be attached to the window , depends: { jquery: '$', underscore: '_', backbone: 'Backbone' }
+      // Below we are declaring the dependencies and under what name/symbol
+      // they are expected to be attached to the window.
+    , depends: { jquery: '$', underscore: '_', backbone: 'Backbone' }
     })
   )